rdsq/pip-requirements/README.md

 - `Pip Requirements: Install manually`: install requirements from the selected file
 - `Pip Requirements: Freeze manually`: write all installed packages to the selected file

-## Context Menu
+## Editor Context Menu

 You can click on any row in your requirements file to:

 - `Install Pip Package` install the package
-- `View Pip Package In Browser` open the package page in browser on [pypi.org](https://pypi.org/)
+- `View Pip Package In Browser` open the package page in the browser on [pypi.org](https://pypi.org/)

+## Explorer context menu

-You can also use context menu on any requirements file in explorer
+You can also do the same things you can do on the editor's taskbar (`install` and `freeze`) in the context menu on the requirements file in the explorer

 ## Settings

-You can configure if the input field of these commands should ignore when you move your focus from it
+You can configure if the input field of these manual commands should ignore when you move your focus out of it